The Impact of Not Preparing for a Negotiation

 Negotiations can be pretty hard going.
 Whether you are negotiating terms of a contract, a pay rise or prices for something you want to buy.
-It’s even more difficult if you are negotiating with someone with experience and uses tactics to get the best outcome for themselves.
+It's even more difficult if you are negotiating with someone with experience and uses tactics to get the best outcome for yourself.

 One of the biggest failings you can make when entering a negotiation is to do little or no preparation.
 The old term 'fail to prepare, prepare to fail' is definitely true here.

 In this post, we look at some tips on how to prepare for a negotiation.

 First, some language.
 These are some terms that you may come across when talking about negotiations.
 We talk more about these in our Negotiation Skills Training Courses:

 - Aspiration Base: This is what a great outcome looks like and should be your entry point.
 If you were to get everything you wanted, this is what it would look like.

 - Real Base: In reality, this is what you would be happy with.
 This is how much you will concede during the negotiation.
 The difference between your aspiration base and the real base is how much tolerance you have.